wp-plugins/share-this/README.txt

 With access to *120 social channels* (including Facebook, Twitter, Like, +1, Email and more), The ShareThis widget is a quick and easy sharing solution for your site to keep your audience engaged in your content and increase traffic to your site.
 You can also customize your widget for seamless integration to your site.
 You have the option to use small or large buttons, add counters and place the widget in a clear location for your users to share.

-**NEW**
+= NEW =

+**Hovering Bar** is now available to WordPress users!
+Always present on the left or right side of content, the Hovering Bar makes it easier for your users to share.
+It's always in view - even when your users scroll up and down the page.
+[Get the Hovering Bar Now!](http://support.sharethis.com/customer/portal/articles/446440-wordpress-integration#Plugin-Options)

-[ShareNow] (http://sharethis.com/publishers/get-sharenow) is the new social tool that allows you to leverage *frictionless sharing* without having to create your own custom solution and puts your users in control over how they share content.
+**[ShareNow](http://sharethis.com/publishers/get-sharenow)** is the new social tool that allows you to leverage *frictionless sharing* without having to create your own custom solution and puts your users in control over how they share content.
 Placed on the right or left side of your content, ShareNow makes it easier for your users to share, delete and re-share to their social network timeline.
 Increase sharing activity on your site and add ShareNow!

 Join the ShareThis Publisher Network of 1.4M sites and get access to your analytics:

 * Daily sharing activity per registered domain
 * Detailed reports on the top shared URLs (content) of your site(s)
 * Top social channel reports